Projecte6/apelcinc/README.md

 <!-- CONTRIBUTING -->
 ## Contributing 💡

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion that would improve this, please fork the repository and create a pull request.
+You can also simply open an issue with the "improvement" tag.

-Don't forget to give the project a star!
-Thanks again!
+Don't forget to give the project a star :star:!
+Thanks!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)